Actemra

 - Preexisting liver disease

 Patients who are elderly or regularly take NSAIDs or other drugs that suppress the immune system are also at high risk.
-Make sure to discuss your medical history with your health care provider before taking Actemra.
+Make sure to discuss your medical history with your doctor before taking Actemra.

-If you have increased risk factors, tell your doctor right away about any adverse effects you experience while taking Actemra.
+If you have increased risk factors, inform your doctor immediately about any adverse effects you experience while taking Actemra.

 What To Do if You’re Experiencing Serious Side Effects

 If you are taking Actemra and experience side effects, immediately inform your doctor.
-Mild side effects typically go away on their own and don’t require medical intervention, but serious side effects may require hospitalization or immediate treatment.
+Mild side effects typically subside on their own and don’t require medical intervention, but serious side effects may require hospitalization or urgent treatment.

-- Communicate with your doctor.
-Keep your doctor informed of any changes in your body or health that you may experience while taking Actemra.
+- Keep your doctor informed of any changes in your body or health that you may experience while taking Actemra.
 Keep all documentation from doctor’s appointments and lab visits.
-If you begin taking any new medications or supplements, make sure your doctor knows.
+If you start taking any new medications or supplements, make sure your doctor knows.

-- Ask your doctor for alternative treatment.
-If you experience serious side effects, ask your doctor if there are alternatives to Actemra that may work better for you.
+- If you experience serious side effects, ask your doctor if there are alternatives to Actemra that may work better for you.

 You and your doctor can report any side effects you experience to the FDA’s MedWatch program.